Infant Respiratory Disorders- Overview and Practice Questions Vector

 68. What is the treatment for Bronchopulmonary Dysplasia?

-Surfactant can improve the overall chances of survival, CPAP, when on a ventilator use low tidal volumes and short I-times, use of ECMO and HFV, nutrition, permissive hypercapnia, steroids, caffeine, bronchodilators, diuretics, and pulmonary vasodilators.
+Treatment includes surfactant therapy to improve survival, CPAP, using low tidal volumes and short inspiratory times on a ventilator, ECMO, high-frequency ventilation (HFV), proper nutrition, permissive hypercapnia, steroids, caffeine, bronchodilators, diuretics, and pulmonary vasodilators.

 69. What are the complications of Bronchopulmonary Dysplasia?